Adachui/learngit/readme.txt

-hellow world
+Git is a distributed version control system.
-git is free software distributed under the GPl.
+Git is free software distrbuted under the GPL.